apesic/nebular-fm/README.md

 The frontend is a one-page JavaScript app, built with a mini-MVC that I wrote.

-This is still a work in progress, and the playlist generation process can be slow and occasionally times out.
-If it's giving you trouble, try refreshing.
+This is still a work in progress, and the playlist generation process can be slow.